All Episodes

 Question.

-I don't want to play a semantics game with you, but I do think that your critics have a point when they say that you paint with a broad brush stroke, and it sounds like you are anti-Islam.
+I don't want to play a semantics game with you, but I do think that your critics have a point when they say that you paint with a broad brush stroke and it sounds like you are anti-Islam.

-I am anti-Jihad, I am anti-Sharia.
+I am anti-Sharia.

 You, by saying I paint with a broad brush, are saying all Muslims support jihad.

-And Alison, you sound very Islamophobic.
+And Allison, you sound very Islamophobic.

 My event was about freedom of speech, period.